bang-olufsen/create/README.md

 Some issues in the current release that aren't acknowledged in the user interface:

 - Bonjour advertisement (for Beocreate Connect) is unreliable and may fail when there is no network connection or the IP address changes.
+In the meantime, typing the system name or IP address to the web browser to access the user interface works.
 - Reboot/shutdown command is sometimes not carried out.
 - "Mute Unknown Programs" option under Sound » DSP Programs currently has no effect.
 Exercise caution when installing DSP programs.
 - Software update function is not yet in the user interface.
+Refer to the update guide on HiFiBerryOS page for upgrade instructions.

 ## Legacy Code